soudev/knowledge.mine/stuff/angularjs.md

 * [CoffeeScript and AngularJS | Alexander Hill](http://alxhill.com/blog/articles/angular-coffeescript/)

+### ng-newsletter

+* [25 days of AngularJS Calendar | 2013](http://www.ng-newsletter.com/advent2013) - The short, juicy guide of AngularJS information, designed to get you up and running without the fluff.

-### ng-newsletter : AngularJS from beginner to expert in 7 steps series
+#### AngularJS from beginner to expert in 7 steps series

 * [Part 1: How to get started](http://www.ng-newsletter.com/posts/beginner2expert-how_to_start.html)